Trump Is Getting Away With These Dangerous Actions Right Under Our Noses

 WASHINGTON, DC – JUNE 21: Lisa DeNell Cook, nominee to be a member of the Board of Governors of the Federal Reserve System, is sworn in during a Senate Banking nominations hearing on June 21, 2023 in Washington, DC.
 If confirmed, Cook would be the first Black woman to sit on the Board of Governors in its 108-year history.
 (Photo by Drew Angerer/Getty Images)

 First, Trump sent the National Guard to Los Angeles, despite Mayor Karen Bass’ disapproval.
 Then, he took the Guard to Washington, D.C., which was met with a lawsuit from Mayor Muriel Bowser.
-Outside of being Democrats, Bass and Bowser are both Black women, but this isn’t the first or last time Trump has made Black women a target.
-From going after Federal Reserve Gov. Lisa Cook to pulling former Vice President Kamala Harris’ security detail, risking her safety, the president has a tendency of going after Black women in the Democratic party.
+Bass and Bowser are both Democrats and Black women, but this isn’t the first or last time Trump has made Black women a target.
+From going after Federal Reserve Gov. Lisa Cook to pulling former Vice President Kamala Harris’ security detail, risking her safety, the president has a history of going after Black women in the Democratic Party.

 FBI Fires Agents for Kneeling During 2020 Protests